-- Using an icing knife or a butter knife, spread the tops of the cupcakes with swirls of frosting then sprinkle with coconut.
-To make a rosette on top of the cupcake fit a pastry bag with a 2D icing tip then fill the bag with the frosting.
-Pipe the icing on top of the cupcake then sprinkle with coconut.
+- Using an icing knife or a butter knife, spread the tops of the cupcakes with swirls of frosting, then sprinkle with coconut.
+To make a rosette on top of the cupcake, fit a piping bag with a 2D icing tip then fill the bag with the frosting.
+Pipe the icing on top of the cupcake, then sprinkle with coconut.

 Storing the cupcake

 - Store any uneaten cupcakes in an airtight container for up to three days.

 Thank you for stopping by the One Hot Oven blog.
 Please leave a comment to say Hello or just let me know what you are baking these days, I always love hearing from fellow bakers.
 Have any questions or just want to chat about the recipe?
 My contact information is on my about page, and I’ll be happy to help.